bkocis/classical-machine-learning/multiclass-OutputCodeClassifier.md

 ```

 ##### 3. Predicting Medical Conditions: Suppose we have a dataset of patient records and we want to predict whether a patient has one of several possible medical conditions.

+In this scenario, we have a dataset of patient records and our goal is to predict whether a patient has one of several possible medical conditions.
+This is a common task in healthcare, where machine learning can be used to assist doctors in diagnosing diseases.
+In the provided code, we use the load_breast_cancer dataset from scikit-learn, which is a collection of features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+The features describe characteristics of the cell nuclei present in the image.
+The OutputCodeClassifier is trained on these features to predict whether a new patient has a malignant or benign tumor.

 ```python
 from sklearn.datasets import load_breast_cancer